rexologue/dendrotector/README.md

 pip install -r requirements.txt
 ```

 Both Grounding DINO and SAM weights are downloaded automatically from the Hugging Face Hub on first use.
 Make sure you have enough disk space (~2.5 GB) and that you are logged in with `huggingface-cli login` if the models require authentication.
+Use the `--models-dir` flag (or the `models_dir` argument in the Python API) to override the default cache location and store all model files in a custom directory.

 ## Usage